Events, community gatherings in the Kansas City metro area

 Overland Park Fall Festival: Hometown parade downtown, along with vendors filled with arts and crafts, a farmers market, food and three stages full of entertainment, 7 a.m., farmers market, 9 a.m. to 5 p.m., Downtown Overland Park, W. 79th St., Overland Park, www.opkansas.org.

-Second Annual NKC Music Fest: Enjoy a mix of area bands while checking out some of the top spots for music, microbrews, food and fun, 2 to 11:55 p.m., $15, eventbrite at https://nkcmusicfest.com/tickets/.
+Second Annual NKC Music Fest: Hear a mix of live area bands while checking out some of the top spots for music, microbrews, food and fun, 2 to 11:55 p.m., $15, eventbrite at https://nkcmusicfest.com/tickets/.

-Wing Fest: Stop by and enjoy great wings as the judges pick the best wings and sauce, event also includes music, 3 to 11 p.m., Grinders Crossroads, 417 E. 18th St., Kansas City.
+Wing Fest: Stop by and enjoy wings as the judges pick the best wings and sauce, music, 3 to 11 p.m., Grinders Crossroads, 417 E. 18th St., Kansas City.

 Comments